waifu-core/waifu-core/doc/cjdns.md

 - in the "Local addresses" output of CLI `-netinfo`
 - in the "localaddresses" output of RPC `getnetworkinfo`

-To see which CJDNS peers your node is connected to, use `bitnet-cli -netinfo 4` or the `getpeerinfo` RPC (i.e. `bitnet-cli getpeerinfo`).
+To see which CJDNS peers your node is connected to, use `waifu-cli -netinfo 4` or the `getpeerinfo` RPC (i.e. `waifu-cli getpeerinfo`).

 To see which CJDNS addresses your node knows, use the `getnodeaddresses 0 cjdns` RPC.